quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 the `header.packet_type` specifies this by inference (assuming correct implementation)

-The `datagram_id` field is used to track packet coalescing, see
+The `datagram_payload_checksum` field is used to track packet coalescing, see
 {{packet-coalescing}}.

 ## packet_received {#quic-packetreceived}